SNodeC/snode.c/src/apps/README.md

 Echo client: sending initial greeting: 'Hello peer!
 Nice to see you!!!'
 Echo client: data to reflect: Hello peer!
 Nice to see you!!!
 ```

-The client sends the greeting once from `onConnected()`.
-The server reads and
-reflects it; the client does the same when the reflected data arrives.
-Since both
-contexts are echo contexts, this repeats until one process is stopped with
-<kbd>Ctrl</kbd>+<kbd>C</kbd>.

 The runtime object path is: